 The Larmer Tree Gardens were originally created by landowner General Augustus Pitt Rivers in 1880; intended as pleasure grounds for “public enlightenment and entertainment”; and were the first private gardens to be opened for public enjoyment in the United Kingdom.
 It is lovely that to do this day, the gardens are still popular and providing pleasure for so many.

-My art business continued to steadily grow, and it was super to also be invited to produce a Larmer Tree Garden map, plus Peacock postcards, and a Children’s Larmer & Nature Discovery leaflet/guide for the Estate and Gardens, The gardens meanwhile became well known as a popular wedding venue, and also well-known for its annual music festival.
+My art business continued to steadily grow, and it was super to also be invited to produce a Larmer Tree Garden map, plus Peacock postcards, and a Children’s Larmer & Nature Discovery leaflet/guide for visitors to the Estate and Gardens.
+The gardens, more recently have become a popular wedding venue, and also well-known for its annual music festival.